 To promote club activities and events that are centered around LGBTQ+ activism, support groups, social activities, tolerance and education.
 We invite LGBTQ+ students and allies to join us.

-Join us on Tuesdays at 12:30 in the Pride Center (J-2).
+Join us on Tuesdays at 12:30pm in J-2 (Pride Center)

 To promote the study and provide hands-on experience in the field of robotics by designing and building functional robots.
 Our main focus will be on participating in robot competitions and educating our members in all of the underlying technologies.

-The Sierra D&D (Dungeons and Dragons Club’s purpose is to bring people together and allow the imagination of its members to be set free in worlds where they can shape it through their actions and interaction with their fellow players/club members.
+The Sierra D&D (Dungeons and Dragons) Club’s purpose is to bring people together and allow the imagination of its members to be set free in worlds where they can shape it through their actions and interaction with their fellow players/club members.

 The purpose of the Start Something Sierra Club is to provide a space for Sierra College students interested in entrepreneurship, innovation, and rapid prototyping to collaborate on hands-on projects.
 The club aims to foster an environment where students can explore entrepreneurial ideas, develop prototypes, and utilize the tools and labs available on campus.
 The club also supports student development, leadership, and creative problem-solving through teamwork and experimentation.